Henrik Stenson: Personal life

 Stenson married fellow Swede Emma Löfgren in Dubai ten years after meeting her at the University of South Carolina.
-In July 2007, his wife gave birth to the couple's first child, a daughter named Lisa.
-In 2010, the couple had their second child, a son named Karl.
+In July 2007, his wife gave birth to the couple's first child, a daughter.
+In 2010, the couple had a son.
 They live close to Lake Nona Golf & Country Club in Orlando, Florida.
 Emma Löfgren's sister Sarah Skönby, has worked as Stenson's manager since 2008.
 In 2014, Stenson announced that he had invested in PGA Sweden National, his first venture in golf course ownership.